Hearing Protection: Why Should You Use It?

 Noise exposure is not only about hearing loss: sound sensitivity

-According to speech-language pathologist Amy Sarow, Head of Audiology at the U.S.-based company Soundly, sound sensitivity refers to when a person has an intensified—often uncomfortable—response to sounds that most people are able to tolerate or ignore.
+According to speech-language pathologist Amy Sarow, Head of Audiology at the U.S.-based company Soundly, sound sensitivity refers to a condition in which a person exhibits an intensified, often uncomfortable response to sounds that most people are able to tolerate or ignore.

 Illustrative image of a person with sound sensitivity (Image: Denys Golub/Vecteezy)

-According to Amy, there are two types of sound sensitivity:
+According to Amy, there are two forms of sound sensitivity.
+They are:

-• Called “misophonia”, this type of sensitivity is characterized, according to Sarow, by situations in which “sounds—such as the clatter of dishes or the constant clicking of a pen—cause distress regardless of volume.
-This discomfort can persist even when these sounds are not particularly loud or aggressive.”
+• Known as misophonia, this type of sensitivity is characterized, according to Sarow, by situations in which “sounds (such as the clattering of dishes or the constant clicking of a pen) cause distress regardless of volume.
+This discomfort may persist even when these sounds are not particularly loud or aggressive.”

-Sensitivity to “any sound that reaches or exceeds a certain volume threshold, sometimes as low as that of a normal conversation.”
-In this case, according to Amy, these reactions “can vary widely, ranging from mild irritation or discomfort to feelings of aversion and, in severe cases, even physical pain.”
+• Sensitivity to “any sound that reaches or exceeds a certain volume threshold, sometimes as low as that of ordinary conversation.”
+In this case, according to Amy, reactions “can vary widely, ranging from mild irritation or discomfort to feelings of aversion and, in severe cases, even physical pain.”

 Beyond sound sensitivity and worker protection: hearing protectors at music concerts

-Using hearing protectors can go beyond sound sensitivity or protecting workers from hearing loss.
-At music concerts, both stage workers and audience members can—and should—use hearing protection.
-However, in this case, there are models designed to prevent sound distortion.
+The use of hearing protectors can go beyond sound sensitivity or the protection of workers against hearing loss.
+At music concerts, both stage workers and audience members can and should use hearing protectors.
+In this context, however, there are models specifically designed to prevent sound distortion.

 Case for hearing protectors, also known as “ear protectors,” “earplugs,” or “earmuffs” — in the photo, Etymotic models (Image: Vitor Valeri/Hi-Fi Hub)

-Thanks to research and products developed by Etymotic, an institution focused on the study and design of hearing-health-related products, hearing protectors were created that use triple-flange ear tips.
+Thanks to the research and products developed by Etymotic, an institution focused on the study and design of products related to hearing health, hearing protectors were created that use triple-flange ear tips (“ear tips” or “silicone tips”).

-These Etymotic hearing protectors were designed to reduce noise levels by up to 20 dB across the entire sound spectrum, without distorting the sound and while preserving speech intelligibility when talking to people around you.
-This makes it possible to listen to a live concert without sound distortion, preventing bass from sounding “blown out” and increasing the clarity of musical instruments and vocal performances.
+These Etymotic hearing protectors were designed to reduce noise levels by up to 20 dB across the entire sound spectrum, without distorting the sound and while preserving speech intelligibility when talking to people nearby.
+In this way, it is possible to listen to a live concert without sound distortion, preventing the bass from sounding “blown out” and increasing the clarity of musical instruments and vocal performances.

 Different models of in-ear hearing protectors